-Enrollment Retention Rates
+Enrollment Retention and Graduation Rates

-First Year to Second Year Retention Rate (2011): 78% (based on first-time full-time students who entered in Fall 2010 and were still enrolled as of Fall 2011)
+2011 Retention Rate, based on first-time full-time students who entered in Fall 2010, was 78%.

-Six-Year Graduation Rate (2011): 52% (based on first-time full-time students who entered in Fall 2005 and completed their degree within six years)
+2011 Six-Year Graduation Rate, based on first-time full-time students who entered in Fall 2005 and completed their degree within six years, was 52%.